mrahtz/ocd-a3c/README.md

 ### See what the network sees

-Still, what if we somehow manage to fumble something up between the preprocessing pipeline and actually sending the frames into the policy network for inference or training?
+Still, what if we somehow manage to fumble something up between the eyes and the brain - between the preprocessing pipeline and actually sending the frames into the policy network for inference or training?

 Thanks to [`tf.Print`](https://www.tensorflow.org/api_docs/python/tf/Print), we can dump all data going into the network then check offline that everything looks fine.
 This involves first running